Pale fox: Status

 Although the abundance of the pale fox is unknown, it seems to be a common species throughout its wide range.
-No particular threats have been identified although this fox is sometimes hunted because it raids villages and takes poultry, and it is sometimes killed by vehicles at night.
 The International Union for Conservation of Nature has rated its conservation status as being of "least concern".
+However, the pale fox species is increasingly threatened by habitat loss, fragmentation, and human encroachment.
+These challenges are compounded by the escalating threat of climate change and competition from other introduced species in the common pale fox habitats.